rbazin/grocery-store-scheduling-HMM/README.md

 # Grocery store scheduling

+This project is about modeling and implementing an AI capable of predicting the optimized amount of products to order in the problem of **Grocery Store Scheduling**.
+I assumed the environment follows a **Hidden Markov Model**.
+The problem was solved using both **Value Iteration** and **Policy Iteration** alorithms.

-Assignment 2 for ECSE526 AI course at McGill University
+This was Assignment 2 in ECSE526 AI course at McGill University.

 ## Launch with default parameters
 Install the following libraries to ensure the program works :